bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-113-120.rst

 We switch from Elasticsearch to OpenSearch.
 If you have used an external Elasticsearch server you need to switch to OpenSearch.

+All configuration keys in `ivy.yaml` starting with `Elasticsearch` starts now with `SearchEngine`.
+When migrating the Axon Ivy Engine this will be automatically done.

 Docker Image